ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 As an admin, you need to have the following permissions to perform the deployment:
 * Administrator for All Identity and Access enabled service
-* Administrator for IAM Identity services
+* Administrator for IAM Identity Service
 * Administrator for All Account Management services

 Benefits of the scripts: